robaru/sofamyroom/README.md

 Thanks to the Virtual Acoustic Space Traveling (VAST) framework [1], we added the possibility to systematically generate labeled datasets to train and test machine learning algorithms.

 :open_book: The full documentation is available here: [spatialhearing.github.io/sofamyroom](spatialhearing.github.io/sofamyroom)
+:open_book: We are writing an article about sofamyroom and the pre-print is already available on [arXiv](https://arxiv.org/abs/2106.12992).

-## Installing SofaMyRoom
+## Installing sofamyroom

 This repository includes the binary files and, if in case of need, the CMake scripts allow a customized compilation.
-Only 64-bit platforms are supported.
-SofaMyRoom binaries are available for Windows 10, Ubuntu Linux 20.04 and MacOS Catalina.
+Only 64-bit platforms are supported. sofamyroom binaries are available for Windows 10, Ubuntu Linux 20.04 and MacOS Catalina.

 ### Installation on Windows

-No futher steps are required to run SofaMyRoom on Windows.
+No futher steps are required to run sofamyroom on Windows.

 ### Installation on Ubuntu Linux